 Most practicing accountants do not need to complete a doctorate or PhD program.
 Those who pursue PhD programs in accounting will look to build academic careers in the field and undergo years of intense research to become an accounting scholar.
 Although there are options for PhDs in Finance, no Alaskan schools offer PhDs focused on accounting.
 Learn More

-Students looking to study accounting through online programs should look to the University of Alaska Fairbanks’ BBA in Accounting online program, which is the state’s only accredited online bachelor’s degree program in accounting.
-Those students who are interested in degrees for which Alaska has no option can instead look to online programs from other schools to provide them the education they are looking for.
+Students looking to obtain an accounting degree through online programs should look to the University of Alaska Fairbanks’ BBA in Accounting online program, which is the state’s only accredited online bachelor’s accounting degree program.
+Those students who are interested in an accounting degree for which Alaska has no option can instead look to online accounting degree programs from other schools to provide them the education they are looking for.
 Learn More

 The exam CPA professionals take is provided by the AICPA, a national association that provides testing, education, and other resources to CPA candidates and practicing professionals.
 Your life as a CPA will likely include some interactions with this organization.
 Prior to taking the exam, the Alaska board asks that you satisfy the academic and other requirements to make sure you learn everything you need to earn a good score.
 As a baseline, the state does require that all CPAs be 19 years of age or older and of upstanding moral character.